 Major players include Collaborator, Review Assistant, CodeScene, Visual Expert, and Gerrit Code Review.

-Nice-to-have features Automated notifications keep things moving on time, and syntax highlighting and colored differences are great in any coding tool.
+Automated notifications keep things moving on time, and syntax highlighting and colored differences are great in any coding tool.
 It’s also nice to be able to comment on specific lines.
 Some tools offer review templates, and others allow you to customize them with your own fields, checklists, and participant groups.

-Considerations The main thing here is to pick a tool that fits into your existing workflow instead of trying to adapt your workflow to an app.
+The main thing here is to pick a tool that fits into your existing workflow instead of trying to adapt your workflow to an app.

 So that’s the software most distributed engineering teams will need.
 Again, not every team will need all of this software.
 And some teams might find that a single solution affords them the benefits of a few of the software categories discussed here.